rdsdd2021/studio/README.md

     -   On the detail page, they can see all lead details.
 In the "Additional Information" section, they can fill in any custom fields that are currently empty.
     -   Once a field is updated, it becomes read-only, displaying the value, the name of the caller who updated it, and the date of the update.
     -   The caller can then use the "Update Status" form to log the call's outcome.
 The AI Suggestion feature can help them choose the best sub-disposition.
-6.  **System Management (Admin)**: An Admin can go to the "Account" page to configure settings like custom fields for campaigns and geofencing.
+6.  **System Management (Admin)**: An Admin can go to the "Account" page to configure settings like custom fields, dispositions, and geofencing.

 ---